methewguda/hapiauth/README.md

 # hapiauth
 An user authentication application developed with HapiJS, NodeJS and MongoDB

-### Clone ExpressSite
+### Clone hapiauth

-Clone the ExpressSite repository using [git][git]:
+Clone the hapiauth repository using [git]:

 ```
 git clone https://github.com/methewguda/hapiauth.git
 cd hapiauth
 ```

-If you just want to start a new project without the ExpressSite commit history then you can do:
+If you just want to start a new project without the hapiauth commit history then you can do:

 ```bash
 git clone --depth=1 https://github.com/methewguda/hapiauth.git <your-project-name>